 Good jobs are especially valuable in this economy.
-Wages and compensation, freedom of association, and training are important indicators of the health of a company’s workforce.
+Wages and compensation, freedom of association and training are important indicators of the health of a company’s workforce.

 Talented, engaged employees are key to our company’s success, and we strive to be the industry’s employer of choice by investing in our people.
 Competitive pay and benefits attract and retain a highly qualified workforce.

-- Percentage of union-represented employees: about 50% as of February 2016.
+- Percentage of union-represented employees: approximately 46%

-- Total U.S. workforce retention rate: 85% women; 88% people of color
+- Total U.S. workforce retention rate: 85% overall; 82% women; 84% people of color

-- AT&T’s OSHA total recordable occupational injury and illness rate (per 100 employees): 1.62
+- AT&T’s OSHA total recordable occupational injury and illness rate (per 100 employees): 1.85

 Training & Career Development